Career Profile: Paralegal

 Why Is Legal Representation a Job of Tomorrow?

 The need for paralegals will rise as attorneys’ workloads increase.
-Employment opportunities for paralegals are expected to grow 22 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for paralegals are expected to grow 22 percent, according to the Bureau of Labor Statistics.
 Paralegals make an average salary of $43,040 annually.

 What Does a Paralegal Do?